tobenot/Basic-Web-Game/README.md

 ![Demo Screenshot](./docs/assets/screenshot.webp)

+Play Beyond Books on Itch.io based on this project!

 [![Play Beyond Books on Itch.io](./docs/assets/bb_screenshot.webp)](https://tobenot.itch.io/beyond-books)

 A simple, modular, and extensible web game template based on React, TypeScript, and Vite.
 Designed for rapid prototyping and building games for platforms like **itch.io** and **GitHub Pages**.